 Another impressive trail centre with a visitor centre, bike hire and shop all in one package.
 Cannock Chase is undergoing upgrades this year, meaning the routes should be in top condition and there is news of new routes being built in the pipeline.
 There is a range of trails and routes to choose from, including the famous ‘Dog Trail’, which offers a decent challenge to more experienced riders.

 Dalby Forest hosted the UCI MTB World Cup in 2011 and for good reason – they offer trails that are truly top quality.
 That’s not to say you need to be an elite rider to ride these – many of their routes fall more into the ‘Cross Country’ category meaning they can be comfortably ridden by all abilities.
 There are many technical routes for those who really want to test themselves.
 It also offers activities for non-cyclist, including a Go-Ape course and an adventure playground, so why not take the whole family?

 4. Forest of Dean, Gloucestershire

 A woodland area that really offers something for everyone.
-The Forest of Dean is very popular with all types of riders – for those into downhill riding, they offer an uplift service to access the super fast downhill trails.
+The Forest of Dean is very popular with all types of riders – for those into downhill riding, they offer an uplift service to access the super-fast downhill trails.
 If cross-country is more your thing, then take advantage of the wide forest tracks and marked routes, or if you like Singletrack trails there’s a wealth of them still waiting to be discovered.

 Their 17.5km Family Trail is perfect for children and they also offer great beginners trails.
-They even host regular racing events for those of you are a little more competitive.
+They even host regular racing events for those of you who are a little more competitive.

 5. Grizedale, Lake District